Policy Number: 6-9

 Work Financed with Funds Administered by the University or Which has Involved the Significant Use of University Facilities, Equipment, Materials, or Specialists and in Which the University and the Originator are the Sole Parties in Interest

-Such software shall be promptly evaluated by the Senior Vice Provost for Research for copyrightability or patentability and then
+Such software shall be promptly evaluated by the Vice Provost for Research for copyrightability or patentability and then

 released to the originator if found not to be of interest to the University; or

-if of interest, covered by patent in the name of the inventor or by statutory copyright in the name of the University by the Senior Vice Provost for Research.
-The Senior Vice Provost for Research shall thereafter attempt to bring the software into appropriate use internally, externally, or both to derive maximum benefits therefrom for all parties in interest and shall have sole responsibility for marketing the software.
+if of interest, covered by patent in the name of the inventor or by statutory copyright in the name of the University by the Vice Provost for Research.
+The Vice Provost for Research shall thereafter attempt to bring the software into appropriate use internally, externally, or both to derive maximum benefits therefrom for all parties in interest and shall have sole responsibility for marketing the software.
 This responsibility may be delegated to or shared with the originator or other member of University personnel when appropriate.
 (See also section D5 for treatment of works within the scope of the originator's employment.)

 Work Financed Wholly or in Part by Government Funds